 - Place the other cake on top, top with 1 ½ cups of mousse

-- With the remaining mousse, cover the cake creating a crumb coat, it will not be enough to cover it thoroughly, just enough to fill in the layer gaps.
+- Place the third cake on top, top the cake with the remaining mousse, cover the cake creating a crumb coat, it will not be enough to cover it thoroughly, just enough to fill in the layer gaps.
 See photo in recipe steps for reference.

 - Cover the cake evenly with the chocolate cream cheese frosting.